 About Jiva Institute

-Around five hundred years ago, Lord Chaitanya Mahaprabhu appeared in West Bengal, India, and preached the message of pure love of God.
+Over five hundred years ago, Sri Chaitanya Mahaprabhu appeared in West Bengal, India, and preached the message of pure love of God.
 He was the founder of the Vedanta school called Acintya-bhedabheda, popularly known as Gaudiya Vaishnava Vedanta.
 Among his many followers the six Gosvamis of Vrindavan were the most prominent.

 Sri Jiva Gosvami was the junior-most among these six saints.
 He was one of the greatest scholars of Vedic theology and philosophy that India has ever produced.
 He wrote many books on philosophy, theology, aesthetics, poetics and grammar.